 The first thing to do is to stop and analyse the composition of the materials of the equipment we use: the board, the wetsuit and all the products that serve to keep them in good condition.

-- Surfboards: Surfboards are usually made in a conventional way with three main ingredients which are a foam core covered by fibreglass and polyester resin to harden it.
+- Surfboards: These boards are usually manufactured in a conventional way with three main ingredients which are a foam core covered by fibreglass and polyester resin to harden it.

-These materials are now being replaced by biodegradable and environmentally friendly starch-based materials such as potatoes, bananas or wheat.
+These materials are now being replaced by biodegradable and environmentally friendly starch-based materials such as potato, banana or wheat.

 Hemp, algae oil or agave substitutes are also often being used to make sustainable fibreglass foam.